 I bet we sang that song for no less than twenty minutes and we could have gone on for twenty more.
 No one cared.
 Somehow we knew in a way we hadn’t known before that, though weeping may endure for the night, joy would come with the morning (Psalm 30:5).
 We were literally being carried away on the wings rejoicing.
 I will never forget it.
 Joy invaded us as the Spirit lifted us.
 It wasn’t clappy happy.
 It wasn’t euphoric escapism.
 It was heaven come down—eternal life breaking in.
 I can still hear the tune, and, to this day, I find myself singing it just under my breath all the time.
 Thank you, BeBe.
 And thank you, Jesus.

 Everything’s gonna be alright!

 Further, my brothers and sisters, rejoice in the Lord!

 That was the day I learned to rejoice in the Lord.

 Can I get a witness?

-Abba Father, we thank you for your son, Jesus, who for the joy before him endured the Cross, scorning its shame and sat down at your right hand where he shall reign forevermore.
-Teach me joy through the faith of rejoicing.
-Teach me to sing in a way that transcends mere song.
-Thank you for your ever present willingness to make your joy my joy.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who for the joy before him endured the cross, scorning its shame, and sat down at your right hand where he shall reign forevermore.
+Teach us joy through the faith of rejoicing.
+Teach us to sing in a way that transcends mere song.
+Thank you for your ever-present willingness to make your joy our joy.
+We pray in Jesus’ name, amen.